jsinkers/jsinkers.github.io/_pages/about.md

   - /about.html
 ---

-I'm an engineer based in Melbourne conducting research on cycling safety.
-[This work](/portfolio/portfolio-1-passbox) uses the PassBox device and data reduction software I have developed from the ground up to measure how close vehicles pass cyclists on the road, helping assess and inform policies around cycling infrastructure.
-I have four years' experience aerospace structures R&D engineer at Boeing Research and Technology, and am currently completing a Master of Computer Science at the University of Melbourne.
-I completed a Bachelor of Engineering (Aerospace)/Bachelor of Science (Physics) at UNSW, receiving the University Medal.
+I'm an engineer based in Melbourne with a focus on cycling safety research.
+My work with [PassBox](/portfolio/portfolio-1-passbox) has involved developing a custom device and data reduction software to measure how close vehicles pass cyclists on the road.
+This allowed us to assess and inform cycling infrastructure policies, culminating in the world's largest passing distance study, and the first on-road assessment of minimum passing distance laws.
+I also have several years of experience working as an aerospace structures R&D engineer at Boeing Research and Technology, where I worked on developing manufacturing methods for carbon fibre aircraft components.
+I hold a Master of IT with Distinction from the University of Melbourne, and a Bachelor of Engineering (Aerospace)/Bachelor of Science (Physics) at UNSW, where I was awarded the University Medal.

 <!-- interests -->